 We are extremely fortunate to employ a staff of dedicated, caring professionals who have diverse cultural backgrounds.
-The following countries of origin are currnetly represented among the staff: USA, UK, France, Sri Lanka, Trinidad, Haiti, Liberia, and Jamaica.
+The following countries of origin are currently represented among the staff: USA, UK, France, Trinidad, Haiti, Philippines, Poland, and Jamaica.

-Ms. Angeline Bonas - Montessori Assistant & day care staff
+Ms. Angeline Bonas - Assistant & day care staff

 Mrs. Yanick Louis - Assistant & day care staff

-Ms. Barbara Pierre - Assistant & day care staff
+Ms. Barbara Pierre - Assistant & day care supervisor

-Mrs. Agnes Nelson - Day Care Supervisor, lunch and nap time
+Mrs. Juana Tapia - day care, lunch and nap time

 Mrs. Kristie Galic

-in addition to having an international staff, the children and their families come to us from many different countries and continents.
-In 2018 we had over 36 countries represented among our student bodies.
+In addition to having an international staff, the children and their families come to us from many different countries and continents.
+In 2021 we had over 35 countries represented among our student bodies.
 Over 60% of our children speak at least two languages.
-Parents are associated with the various embassies, the World Bank, the International Monetary Fund, the Inter-American Development Bank, the National Institutes of Health and several international corporations.
+Parents are associated with the various government entities, embassies, the World Bank, the International Monetary Fund, the Inter-American Development Bank, the National Institutes of Health, local hospitals, and several international corporations.
 We always welcome our friends and neighbors from around the world.

 Josie Albrecht heads the largest classroom and is the Director of Educational Programs at The Bethesda Montessori School.
 Prior to assuming the role of lead teacher in 2018, she spent five years as co-lead teacher and kindergarten teacher with founder Gertrude Burr.